 - Carpet setting on the vacuum cleaner.
 The bristles can damage the wood; therefore, the hardwood setting is recommended.

 - A wet mop.
 While engineered flooring can withstand damp environments, excess water can damage wood and should be avoided when possible.

 - Cleaners containing harsh chemicals.
 Ingredients such as ammonia can damage the finish on engineered wood floors.
 Rather, opt for a hardwood-safe cleaner that isn’t waxed based and doesn’t contain oil soaps.

 - Steel wool brushes and scouring pads.
 Distressed hardwood is designed to include marks and scratches, however, using rough materials to buff out scuffs can damage the finish.
 A microfiber cloth is a great alternative if needed.

 If you’re searching for the perfect set of versatile, durable, and stunning engineered hardwood floors, our showroom is stocked with the largest selection in the country.
 Compared to other flooring companies, we buy our products direct to save you money without sacrificing quality.
-Drop by our King of Floors showroom located in Surrey BC today!
+Drop by our King of Floors flooring showroom in Surrey BC today!